bentoml/BentoML/docs/source/frameworks/fastai.rst

 Adaptive batching
 ~~~~~~~~~~~~~~~~~

-Note that fast.ai doesn't support for batched inputs for inference, hence
+fastai's ``Learner#predict`` does not support taking batch input for inference, hence
-adaptive batching is not available for fastai models in BentoML.
+the adaptive batching feature in BentoML is not available for fastai models.

 The default signature has :code:`batchable` set to :code:`False`.